Skip to main content

 To use Entity Framework Provider with InterSystems IRIS, the following software is required:

-• Visual Studio 2013 or later (first valid release was VS 2013 Professional/Ultimate with update 5).
+• Visual Studio 2013 or later (first supported release is VS 2013 Professional/Ultimate with update 5).

 • InterSystems IRIS Entity Framework Provider distribution, described in the following section.